May Update: All courses continue as planned

 Monday – Friday, 10.00–16.00

-Additional 10+ hours outside of directed study times
+Additional 15+ hours study outside of directed study times

 BA Interior Design - Year 1, Level 4

 Design Project 1 - Pavilion

 The BA Degree starts at the very beginning of interior design training, with students exploring how they research design, channel creativity from their surroundings and record these ideas within a sketchbook.
 Students will investigate how people use spaces and explore living rituals to understand spatial planning for interior design.
-Core skills are introduced such as technical drawing, colour rendering, one and two-point perspective drawing and freehand sketching.
-Sample boards, model-making and mixed media workshops are also included, with digital collage and digital furniture boards leading into the teaching of SketchUp.
-Weekly inspiration days take students out of the classroom and into London, with visits to design showrooms, city architecture, the V&A and the Tate Modern.
+Core skills are introduced such as AutoCAD, technical drawing, colour rendering, one and two-point perspective drawing and freehand sketching.
+Sample boards, model-making and mixed media workshops are also included, with digital collage and digital furniture boards.

-Practical knowledge will continue to develop as students are introduced to principles behind kitchen and bathroom design, as well as colour and lighting all of which will be applied within a residential project.
+Practical knowledge will continue to develop as students are introduced to SketchUp and principles behind kitchen and bathroom design, as well as colour and lighting all of which will be applied within a residential project.
 Students get an introduction to Professional Practice and the key abilities they will need to develop as interior designers.
-Visits for this term include ones which illustrate the evolution of design, from the fabulous Art Deco style Freemason's Hall to the elaborate Middle Eastern-inspired Leighton House.
-The term ends with the teaching of Photoshop.

-In order to generate slick visuals to communicate their design, students will learn AutoCAD and develop new computer-aided design skills alongside SketchUp and Photoshop.
-They will explore lighting design at a higher level, with inspiration days supporting this advanced learning.
+In order to generate slick visuals to communicate their design, students will learn Photoshop and develop new computer-aided design skills alongside AutoCAD and SketchUp.
+They will also explore lighting design at a higher level.
 Graphics for design are introduced to enhance students’ project presentations, as well as develop budding portfolios.
 Professional Practice is developed through workshops on budgets and costings, as well as giving insight into building regulations.
-Inspiration days will also provide students with first-hand knowledge of lighting, graphics, utilising space and form and visiting Clerkenwell Design Week.

 BA Interior Design - Year 2, Level 5